jeanamarante/catena/README.md

 CLASS.Square.append = {
     calculateArea: function () {
-        // Calculate the area of the square.
+        // Calculate the area of the square with overwritten method.
     }
 };